pyvec/cz.pycon.org-2016/README.md

 ------------

-PyCon CZ website is using Python 3.5/Django for the backend, NodeJS/webpack for bundling frontend assets and Postgresql as a database.
+PyCon CZ website is using Python 3.5/Django for the backend, NodeJS/webpack for bundling frontend assets and Postgresql as a database (SQLite in dev).

 ### Setup dev environment